ron4fun/HashLib4Python-CPPWrapper/README.md

 #####Installing the Library:
-	Copy "HashLib4Python.pyd" to your python library package path.
+	Copy the 32-bit or 64-bit version of "HashLib4Python.pyd" depending on your Python hardware dependency to your python library package path.
 It has been very well tested with Python 2.7, but should also work well with Python3.

 #####HashLib4Python Quick Guide: